mklod202/SARA_2.0/README.md

 ### Purpose of the document

-This document describes which software is necessary for the furhter development  of the software 'SARA 2.0 Light'.
+This document describes which software is necessary for the further development  of the software 'SARA 2.0 Light'.

 ### Tooldescription